What stat reports does the individual entrepreneur submit? How small businesses report to Rosstat

 The last continuous observation was in 2016.
 Information for the previous 12 months was collected in paper form and through a special web service.
 The survey covered the following areas:

-• types of economic activity of respondents;
+• types of economic activities of respondents;

-• the number of hired personnel;
+• number of hired personnel;

 • wage fund;